oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The authorization server MUST:

-* require client authentication for confidential clients or for any client that was issued client credentials (or with other authentication requirements),
+* require client authentication for confidential or credentialed clients
 * authenticate the client if client authentication is included and ensure that the refresh token was issued to the authenticated client, and